SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 "somewhere in the _Wall Street Journal_".
 Now, I'm a lefty, socialisty, intellectual type who thinks you should probably _never_ take medical advice from the _WSJ_.
 And certainly not from the OpEd page, which is where our source is.
-(Needless to say: don't take _any_ advice from the dreaded Editorial page, in fact don't even read it.
+(Needless to say: don't take _any_ advice on _any_ subject from the dreaded Editorial page, in fact don't even read it.
 Too many cognitive hazards from the right-wing propaganda.)

 Still, with a sigh, we found the article in question. <sup id="fn1a">[[1]](#fn1)</sup>
 It's of course paywalled, because _WSJ_.
 But the first 5 paragraphs give us a general